-Some benefits to using an outline structure are it provides more flexibility for the caller because it’s easier to improvise and use portions of the script in a different order and flow unlike a script that is continuous word for word text.
-Also, an outline structure is easier to comprehend and adopt than a lengthy word for word script.
+Some benefits of using an outline structure are it provides more flexibility for the caller because it’s easier to improvise and use portions of the script in a different order and flow, unlike a script that is continuous word-for-word text.
+Also, an outline structure is easier to comprehend and adopt than a long word-for-word script.

 2. Qualifying Questions

 One component often left out is qualifying questions when developing an outbound sales script.
 Including qualifying questions for the prospect on your cold call script, it adds tremendous benefits to the cold call due to they help to ensure that the prospect is qualified as well as help make the cold call more conversational which gets the prospect more engaged in the call.

 When asking qualifying questions, it decreases the prospect’s guard since you’re coming across as motivated to ensure the prospect has a need before you try to sell to her.

 One of the most important things to accomplish on a cold call is to uncover the pain that the prospect may be experiencing.
 It can be very challenging to get the prospect to admit to having pain.
 You can improve effectiveness with uncovering pain by sharing some pain examples that other people have shared as well as asking the prospect if they can relate.
 This provides information and validation to pain that exists on the prospect’s side.